internetarchive/iari/README.md

 IARI features a number of endpoints that help patrons get structured data about references in a Wikipedia article:

-* an _article_ endpoint which analyzes a given article and returns basic statistics about it
+* an _article_ endpoint which analyzes a given article and returns statistics about it including all references
-* a _references_ endpoint which gives back all ids of references found
 * a _reference_ endpoint which gives back all details about a reference including templates and wikitext
 * a _check-url_ endpoint which looks up the URL and gives back standardized information about its status